The Janitor Who Taught the Surgeons

 A man whose faith wasn’t in religion, but in repetition.

-In showing up.
-In believing that hands can carry purpose even when titles don’t.
+Just showing up and believing that hands can carry purpose even when titles don’t.

 When Vivien Thomas finally retired, he left behind a generation of surgeons who spoke his name like scripture.
 They remembered his hands guiding theirs, his voice quiet but certain.